-David L. Lopez, Esq., CPA, has been with the Company since April 2000 and serves as Senior Vice President, General Counsel.
+David L. Lopez, Esq., CPA, has been with the Company since April 2000 and serves as Senior Vice President and General Counsel.
 Previously, he held the position of Senior Corporate Attorney at the Manhattan law firm of Roberts, Sheridan & Kotel, P.C.
 In 1996, Mr. Lopez also served as a Legal Research Specialist with the Securities and Exchange Commission.
 Prior to that time, he held increasingly senior corporate finance, tax and accounting related positions with Drexel Burnham Lambert, Price Waterhouse and Deloitte, Haskins & Sells.
-Mr. Lopez holds a B.S. in Economics and Accounting from Fairleigh Dickinson University, a J.D. from St. John's University School of Law, and is currently pursuing a L.L.M. at New York University School of Law.
+Mr. Lopez holds a B.S. in Economics and Accounting from Fairleigh Dickinson University and a J.D. from St. John's University School of Law.